The Ironman Thun '26 Journey

 Dec 20

-Plagued with headcold first half of the week.
+Plagued with a head cold first half of the week.
 All sorts of small aches, I blame the gym.
 Also, solid quality sleep, but not quantity, something to improve on, and soon.

-A friend says my run is spasmic.
+A friend says my run is spastic.
 He’s not wrong.

 Bored on the turbo, so did my first over-unders in 3 years.
 It is not boring, I give them that.